Enable Maintenance Page

 If you don't set up a custom maintenance page, a generic Aptible maintenance page will be served instead.

-If all your app Containers are down, or if your Service is scaled to zero, Aptible will route your traffic to an error page server: Brickwall.
+If your Service is scaled to zero, Aptible instead will route your traffic to an error page server: Brickwall.

 Brickwall will serve your